rstudio/cheatsheets/.github/CONTRIBUTING.md

 Want to contribute a cheat sheet of your own?

 We’d like to help you make and share high quality cheatsheets on R topics.
 The template below provides a useful starting place.
 It contains tips for designing a three or four column cheatsheet, as well as reusable elements to build your sheet with.
+Check out the [README](https://github.com/rstudio/cheatsheets/blob/master/README.md) for more tips on making good cheat sheets.

 <img src="https://github.com/rstudio/cheatsheets/blob/master/pngs/0-template.png" width="500"/>